INTERSECT-training/testing/episodes/refactor-for-testing.md

 A good question is, do we need to update our end-to-end test to cover all these pathological cases?
 The answer is no (for most).
-We already know our `read_rectangles` will handle the incorrect number of coordinates by throwing an informative error so it would be redundant to see if the main method has the same behavior.
+We already know our `read_rectangles` will handle the incorrect number of coordinates by throwing an informative error so it would be redundant to see if the `main` function has the same behavior.
 However, it would be useful to document what happens if an empty input file is supplied.
 Maybe you want `read_rectangles` to return an empty dict but the main method should warn the user or fail.